 A power of attorney is a document that allows one person to appoint another person to act as their agent to perform specified acts or to handle their affairs.
 The person to whom a power of attorney is given is referred to as an "attorney-in-fact" or "agent."

 Specific Power of Attorney.
 If the power entrusted is for a specific purpose or task, it is known as a specific or special or limited power of attorney.
 Examples are power of attorney for (i) financial matters, (ii) healthcare decisions, (iii) probate, etc. Each is granted for a specific purpose and limited to the matters described in the document.
 A limited power of attorney for voting in an HOA election is specifically addressed by the Davis-Stirling Act.
 The holder of that particular power of attorney (election proxy) must be a member of the association if the authorizing document is to have any force and effect.
 (Civ.
 Code §5130(a)(1).)
 Moreover, the election proxy must have a specific format to be effective.

 General Power of Attorney.
 If the power of attorney conveys broad general powers to an agent, it is known as a general power of attorney.
 While a specific power of attorney ends when the agent's task is completed, a general power of attorney comes to an end when the principal dies or when the principal cancels it by issuing a notice to his agent.
-An nonmember with a general power of attorney is authorized by statute to vote on behalf of a member.
+As noted above, a proxyholder for association elections must be a member of the association.
+This is not the case for the holder of a general power of attorney.
+They can vote in association elections and attend meetings without being a member of the association.
 (Civ.
 Code §5105(g)(3).)

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.